PART ONE OF THE UNHIRED ASSASSIN

 This hour’s subtle differences from other First Season episodes are all strengths, as it has the unusual narrative distinction of being able slowly thread together two completely opposite story-lines which won’t overlap until Part 2.
 Important to this hour are showing Ness’ friendship with ally Cermak – setting the stage for the inevitable catastrophe lying in wait the following week – and to remind viewers that Prohibition-as-plot-device won’t last forever.

 Threading Eliot Ness into the story of Anton Cermak, the attempted assassination of President Roosevelt, and the case of Zangara, is a stroke of genius.
 Like with Prohibition, both names and events would still be on the peripheral of public memory in 1960.
 Not only does this episode successfully weave itself through actual characters and happenings, but it succeeds in making Eliot Ness larger than life in a way even the original Capone-saga only flirted with.
-In its four short years of production, The Unhired Assassin is remain the series’ boldest reinterpretation of history.
+In its four short years of production, The Unhired Assassin remains the series’ boldest reinterpretation of history.

 ZANGARA: I don’t gotta kill Hoover?